SunOner/sunone_aimbot/README.md

 - [AI Models docs](https://github.com/SunOner/sunone_aimbot_docs/blob/main/ai_models/ai_models.md)

 <br></br>
-- To launch the aimbot after all installations, start run_ai.bat or type `py run.py`.
+- To launch the aimbot after all installations, start `run_ai.bat` or type `py run.py`.
+- To launch the React helper panel (config/export/train/tests), run `run_helper.bat`.
+  - `run_helper.bat` performs one-click setup (Python deps + npm deps + React build), starts helper API/UI, and opens the browser automatically.

 # Use the new C++ version of the AI-Aimbot!
 - [Sunone_aimbot_cpp](https://github.com/SunOner/sunone_aimbot_cpp): The Python version is good, but C++ is even better.
 It has an overlay, is faster, and much more.
 Currently, it is updated much more frequently than the Python version.
 It's better to use the C++ version.